Transatlantic Seminar Series

 All are welcome to attend.
 The Seminar (usually) meets weekly in Seminar Rooms 1+2, Chrystal Macmillan Building.

-Two special seminars scheduled for September 2017 might be noted:
+Two special seminars that were held in 2017 might be noted:

 21 Sept 17: G. John Ikenberry (Princeton University) 'The End of the Liberal World Order?' was delivered as the Montague Burton Lecture in the Playfair Library; was also a featured event at the annual conference of the US Foreign Policy Working Group of the British International Studies Association held at the University 21-22 Sept.
 The lecture was recorded for a webcast and can be viewed here.

-28 Sept 17: Douglas Kriner and Graham Wilson (Boston University) 'The Elasticity of Reality and British Support for the War in Afghanistan' (NB: BJPIR Best Article Lecture was delivered by authors of the article voted best to appear in the British Journal of Politics and IR in 2016).
-Their lecture will be posted here as a webcast here soon.
+28 Sept 17: Douglas Kriner and Graham Wilson (Boston University) 'The Elasticity of Reality and British Support for the War in Afghanistan' (NB: BJPIR Best Article Lecture delivered by authors of the article voted best to appear in the British Journal of Politics and IR in 2016).
+Their Seminar is available as a webcast (see above link).

 Please join our mailing list to receive email alerts of future Seminars: contact Europa@ed.ac.uk

-Transatlantic Seminar of 10th February 2017, featuring Peter Trubowitz of the London School of Economic on 'Trump's Foreign Policy: End of the American Era?'.
+Transatlantic Seminar of 10th February 2017, featuring Peter Trubowitz of the London School of Economics on 'Trump's Foreign Policy: End of the American Era?'.
 Click here to watch the video webcast.

 |Date / Time||Details||Where|